 Social, Emotional and Mental Health Support

 We provide a range of support for students who need assistance in the development of social skills and guidance.
 This support is based on identification of need.
 We have dedicated mentors who work 1:1 or deliver group work.
 We work closely with our pastoral team in school the Youth Service, police, school nurse, educational psychology team and other outside agencies to ensure we access the appropriate support.

 Students can access our Inclusion area for a range of support needs and, on occasions, as a place for ‘refuge’ from challenging situations.
 As students move up the school, all are able to access high quality Information, Advice and Guidance from our Careers’ team.
 We also offer alternative and supporting curricular provision through our Employability Skills programme which includes work experience, learning interview skills and other ‘life’ skills.

 All staff are encouraged to use a variety of learning styles.
 This is particularly prevalent in our literacy and numeracy groups.

 Our new, purpose built school is fully accessible.
 We liaise with the sensory support team, occupational therapists and medical professionals in order to support our students.

-If you have any questions regarding support for those with special needs at the school, please contact Mrs Nicola Brearley, Inclusion Manager.
+If you have any questions regarding support for those with special needs at the school, please contact Mrs Nicola Brearley, SENCO.